DUNE/CCB-data/README.md

 2. clone DUNE/CCB-data  - maybe make your own branch while playing around

-3. `cd Numbers-2023 directory`
+3. `cd Numbers-2024 directory`

-4. open DOE23_2023-06-22-2040.json in an editor - save your own version
+4. open DOE23-NDLAr_2023-11-03-2040.json in an editor - save your own version

-6. `jupyter-lab 2023-06-23.ipynb &` will create a webpage with the notebook
+6. `jupyter-lab 2023-11-07.ipynb &` will create a webpage with the notebook

 7. edit the notebook to point to your version of the json file.
+DOE23-NDLAr_2023-11-03-2040.json is an example

 8. you can then edit the json file and iterate.
 Plots will appear in the notebook and in a subdirectory named after your json file.